 Here’s an easy, saucy meal with slow-cooked deep flavor.
-It’ll be hard to believe that Chicken with Tomato and Basil Cream Sauce is actually a 30 minute meal.
-The chicken is perfectly tender and juicy, and the easy cream sauce is over-the-top in complex Italian flavor thanks to quick-caramelized tomatoes and fresh basil.
+Chicken with Tomato and Basil Cream Sauce is an easy meal that tastes like it took all day.
+The chicken is perfectly tender and juicy, and the easy cream sauce is over-the-top in complex Italian flavor thanks to caramelized tomatoes and fresh basil.

 The generous cream sauce is silky and complex thanks to the addition of lemon juice and Parmesan cheese.
 And let’s talk about those tomatoes for a minute.
 Fresh tomatoes are just right after they caramelize, bringing out their natural sweetness.
 Add fresh minced garlic and you have the perfect sun-dried tomato taste with a better texture than the bottled or dried version.

-As I mentioned, this dish is ready and perfect in 30 minutes, and if you need it on the table right after the sauce is added, it’ll look like this and still taste Amazing!:
+This dish is ready in about 45 minutes, and if you need it on the table right after the sauce is added, it’ll look like this and still taste Amazing:

-But if you need more time to make a salad or additional side dishes?
-Well, just cover the skillet and place it back in the 250 degree oven for 20 to 40 minutes more and look what happens.
+But if you need more time to make a salad or additional side dishes, just cover the skillet and place it back in the 250 degree oven for 20 to 40 minutes more and look what happens.
 Everything melds together for even more beautiful color and flavor.
-Either way is over-the-top, trust me.
+Either way is over-the-top.
 If you do cook the dish further in the oven, the tomato infused olive oil and the cream will separate a bit.
 No worries, just give a quick stir.
-Sprinkle with more basil and some toasted pine nuts, if desired.
+Sprinkle with more basil and some toasted pine nuts if desired.

 - 1 cup chicken broth